 Good Samaritan Society - Eugene Village is an average-sized non-profit facility located in Eugene, Oregon.
 This is a great nursing home.
 We gave this it an overall grade of B+, which is very good rating.
-We were pleased to find out that this was in line with the other facilities in Eugene, which is one of the better cities in Oregon to find a nursing home.
-This place's strong report card was highlighted by its nursing score, which we will address in the next section.
+This nursing home turned out to be one of the better facilities in Eugene.
+This facility is better in some categories than others, but it didn't have any weak links in any of the four major categories.
+More information about these categories can be found below.

 Good Samaritan Society - Eugene Village

 - Memory Care

 Get pricing and details on Eugene senior living options.Get Pricing

 - Secure Memory Care